carlosrodlop/terraform-lib/docs/aws/AWS_Solution_Architect.md

   - Assume that with time your application software will fail too

 - Decouple your components:
-  - Think SQS

   - Build components that do not have tight dependencies on each other so that if one component dies, fails, sleeps, or becomes busy, the other components are built so they can continue to work as if no failure is happening.
-Build each component as a black box
+Build each component as a `black box`.
+For exmaple: Think on SQS

 ### [Service Quotas](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html) (known before as Service Limits)